Suez Canal Area Development Project: Benefits, costs, and risks

 Egyptian officials, especially the chairman of the Suez Canal Authority, Vice-Admiral Mohab Mamish, stated that the $8.2 billion project, which expands capacity to 97 ships per day, will more than double annual revenues to some $13.5 billion by 2023.
 That, however, would require yearly growth of 10%.
 A recent forecast from the IMF suggests that in the decade up to 2016 the annual rate of growth for global merchandise trade will have averaged 3.4%.

 About 18 scientists writing in the academic journal Biological Invasions in 2014 expressed concern about the project impacting the biodiversity and the ecosystem services of the Mediterranean Sea.
 They called on Egypt to assess the environmental effects that the canal expansion could cause, a request echoed by the executive secretary of the Convention on Biological Diversity.
 Over 1,000 invasive species have entered the Mediterranean Sea through the Suez Canal since its original construction in the mid-19th century, with human activities becoming a leading cause of the decline of the sea's biodiversity, according to the European Commission's Joint Research Centre.

 Initially, the project was to be financed through a stock market IPO, allowing partial private ownership of the project.
 However, the government quickly changed its financing strategy, relying on interest-bearing investment certificates that do not confer any ownership rights to investors.
 The certificates were issued by the Suez Canal Authority with an interest rate of 12%.

 Revenues

 The government blocked access to the official revenues reports for three months after the opening.
 It then published two reports for August and September, which showed consecutive decreases in the total Suez Canal revenues by 10% or $150 million.

 Seven new tunnels

-In 2014 the chairman of the Suez Canal Authority announced that seven new tunnels will be dug to connect the Sinai Peninsula to the Egyptian homeland.
+In 2014, the former chairman of the Suez Canal Authority, Mohab Mamish, announced that seven new tunnels will be dug to connect the Sinai Peninsula to the Egyptian homeland.
 Three tunnels will be dug in Port Said (two for cars and one for railways) and four will be dug in Ismaïlia (two for cars, one for railways, and one for other special uses).

 The tunnels will cost 4.2 billion dollars (approximately about 30 billion Egyptian pounds).
 The first three tunnels will cost 18 billion Egyptian pounds and Arab Contractors and Orascom are the builders for this project.